 Please use a modern browser to fully experience our website, such as the newest versions of Edge, Chrome, Firefox or Safari etc.

-The requirements for a PhD degree are such that the studies leading to the degree usually take four years of full-time work.
-The education leading to a PhD degree covers a total of 240 credits, divided into a course component of 60 credits and a thesis component of 180 credits.
+The requirements for a doctoral degree are such that the studies leading to the degree usually take four years of full-time work.
+The education leading to a doctoral degree covers a total of 240 credits, divided into a course component of 60 credits and a thesis component of 180 credits.

 For a PhD degree, the student must write a scholarly thesis (doctoral thesis), which is to be based on independent research and to be of a high scholarly standard.
 The thesis is presented in a public defence as prescribed in the Higher Education Ordinance and in local provisions for the Faculty of Social Sciences in Lund.

 Post-graduate studies are carried out according to a general syllabus which is established by the faculty.
-The individual PhD student follows an individual study plan drawn up by the doctoral student and the supervisor and approved by the head of department.
+The individual doctoral student follows an individual study plan drawn up together with the supervisor and approved by the head of department.
 The study plan is revised on a yearly basis.

 Further links: